Uiedbook/Exabase/src/jql.md

 3. Flexibility and Power
    Despite its simplicity, JQL does not compromise on power.
 It supports a wide range of operations, including whereing, sorting, projecting, and updating data.
 These operations are expressed in a structured and logical manner, making it easy to construct complex queries.

-4. Integration with NoSQL Databases
-   JQL is particularly well-suited for NoSQL databases like DynamoDB, MongoDB, and other key-value stores.
-It offers a MongoDB-like query experience, but with a more standardized and generalized syntax, enabling cross-database compatibility and easier migration between systems.

 Query Structure
 A JQL query is a JSON object that consists of various key-value pairs representing the components of the query.
 Below is an overview of the main components and how they work together.